-4.1.2 Editing the value of a custom firewall property 4.1.3 Importing/exporting custom firewall properties 4.2 Creating custom variables 4.2.1 Adding, changing or deleting customized variables 4.2.2 Defining the value of a customized variable for a firewall 4.3 Verifying configuration consistency 4.3.1 Disabling the consistency check 4.3.2 Disabling check areas 4.3.3 Restricting the number of inconsistencies reported 4.4 Deploying a configuration on firewalls 4.4.1 Deploying a configuration on a firewall from the web interface 4.4.2 Deploying a configuration on a high availability cluster 4.4.3 Deploying a configuration on a firewall in command line 4.4.4 Keeping the connection alive during deployment 4.4.5 Troubleshooting with the server's logs 4.4.6 Troubleshooting 4.5 Loading and deploying a former configuration 42 4.6 Generating a configuration comparison 4.7 Detecting changes to the local configuration on firewalls 4.7.1 Viewing local changes on a firewall 4.8 Accessing the web administration interface of firewalls 4.9 Using the Emergency mode 4.10 Converting a firewall connected to the SMC server into a high availability of 4.10 converting a mewan connected to the side server into a high availability of 4.11 Importing or declaring a certificate for a firewall 4.11.1 Importing a certificate from the server's web interface 4.11.2 Importing a certificate from the command line interface 4.11.4 Troubleshooting 4.11.5 Declaring a certificate used by a firewall 4.11.6 Changing the certificate used by default in VPN topologies 4.12 Using SMC as an Active Update distribution point 4.12.2 Using the SMC Active Update server 4.12.2 Customizing Active Update settings 4.13 Configuring the warning for an imminent certificate expiry 4.14 Configuring the warning for the imminent expiry of license options 4.15 Disabling TPM (Trusted Platform Module) certificate protection during inst the firewall 4.15.1 Finding out whether a private key is TPM-protected 4.15.2 Disabling TPM private key protection 4.15.3 Enabling TPM protection on existing private keys 4.16 Choosing the separator character in CSV files 5.
-Managing objects 5.1 Deploying objects on firewalls 57 5.2 Creating variable objects 5.3 Checking usage of an object in the configuration 5.4 Importing objects 5.4.1 Creating the CSV file 5.4.2 Importing objects from the web interface 5.4.3 Importing objects in command line 5.5 Exporting objects
+4.1.2 Editing the value of a custom firewall property 38 4.1.3 Importing/exporting custom firewall properties 38 4.2 Creating custom variables .
+39 4.2.1 Adding, changing or deleting customized variables 39 4.2.2 Defining the value of a customized variable for a firewall 4.3 Verifying configuration consistency 4.3.1 Disabling the consistency check 4.3.2 Disabling check areas 4.3.3 Restricting the number of inconsistencies reported 4.4 Deploying a configuration on firewalls 4.4.1 Deploying a configuration on a firewall from the web interface 4.4.2 Deploying a configuration on a high availability cluster 4.4.3 Deploying a configuration on a firewall in command line 4.4.4 Keeping the connection alive during deployment 4.4.5 Troubleshooting with the server's logs 4.4.6 Troubleshooting 4.5 Loading and deploying a former configuration 4.6 Generating a configuration comparison 4.7 Detecting changes to the local configuration on firewalls 4.7.1 Viewing local changes on a firewall 4.8 Accessing the web administration interface of firewalls 4.9 Using the Emergency mode 4.10 Converting a firewall connected to the SMC server into a high availability cluster 4.11 Importing or declaring a certificate for a firewall 4.11.1 Importing a certificate from the server's web interface 4.11.2 Importing a certificate from the command line interface 4.11.3 Importing a certificate on a high availability cluster 4.11.4 Troubleshooting 4.11.5 Declaring a certificate used by a firewall 4.11.6 Changing the certificate used by default in VPN topologies 4.12 Using SMC as an Active Update distribution point 4.12.1 Downloading Active Update databases 4.12.2 Using the SMC Active Update server 4.12.3 Customizing Active Update settings 54 4.13 Configuring the warning for an imminent certificate expiry 4.14 Configuring the warning for the imminent expiry of license options 4.15 Disabling TPM (Trusted Platform Module) certificate protection during installation on the firewall 4.15.1 Finding out whether a private key is TPM-protected 4.15.2 Disabling TPM private key protection 4.15.3 Enabling TPM protection on existing private keys 4.16 Choosing the separator character in CSV files .
+58 Managing chicata ΕO Managing objects 5.1 Deploying objects on firewalls 5.2 Creating variable objects 5.3 Checking usage of an object in the configuration 5.4 Importing objects 60 5.4.1 Creating the CSV file 5.4.2 Importing objects from the web interface 61 5.4.3 Importing objects in command line 62 5.5 Exporting objects 63